yokawasa/yokawasa.github.io/_posts/2019-08-10-find-the-lowest-latency-azure-regions-from-your-place-using-azping.md

 - azping
 ---

 [azping](https://github.com/yokawasa/azping) is a command line tools that help you find the lowest latency Azure Region from your place.
 It acutally reports median latency to Azure regions.
-It is fork of [gcping](https://github.com/GoogleCloudPlatform/gcping).
+It is a fork of [gcping](https://github.com/GoogleCloudPlatform/gcping).

 ## What does azping actually evalulate?